 4] Windows 11 Personalization Settings

-Personalization Settings help you to customize and personalize your Windows 11 PC.
+Personalization Settings in Windows 11 help you to customize and personalize your PC.
 These settings include those related to the background, fonts, theme, lockscreen, and more.
 These settings allow you to completely customize your PC as per your preference.

 - Background: You can personalize your PC’s background by choosing a picture, a solid color, or even a slideshow.